Misty033/Credit_Card_Churn_Detection/README.md

 # Credit Card Churn Detection

 This project builds a machine learning pipeline to predict customer churn based on credit card usage patterns.
 It includes model training, evaluation, and a deployed application with both FastAPI and Streamlit interfaces.
-The solution is fully containerized using Docker and deployable on AWS EC2.
+The solution is fully containerized using Docker and deployable on **GCP Cloud Run** using Docker images from Docker Hub.

 ## Key Features

 - **0.89 Macro F1 Score** on test data for churn prediction
-- **End-to-End ML Pipeline**: Data preprocessing, feature engineering, model training and evaluation
+- **End-to-End ML Pipeline**: Data preprocessing, feature engineering, model training, and evaluation
 - **Streamlit Frontend**: Interactive UI for CSV file predictions
 - **FastAPI Backend**: Lightweight REST API for batch prediction
 - **Dockerized**: Easily portable and reproducible environments
-- **Deployed on AWS EC2**: Live application hosted in the cloud
+- **Deployed on GCP Cloud Run**: Live application hosted in the cloud

 ## Tech Stack